Inverted Effigy Coin

 If you see these for sale one ebay, be careful!
 Since the coin is a simple rotation error, it will be hard to confirm this from 2 different pictures.

-We have not seen any Britannia Inverted Effigy £2 Error Coins listed or sold yet so a price is hard to say but a wild guess would be from £50 to £250 pounds for one depending upon coin condition.
+We have not seen any Britannia Inverted Effigy £2 Error Coins listed or sold yet so a price is hard to determine.

 This error coin has hit the news in the UK, see some News Articles: